wkorando/go-serverless-with-java/STEP8.md

 For more information, please visit the [wiki](https://en.wikipedia.org/wiki/Fibonacci_number) page on this topic.

-Now let's build a serverless action and a sequence to determine the _n_<sup>th</sup> Fibonacci number and to calculate the ratio of this number and its immediate predecessor in the Fibonacci sequence.
+Now let's build a serverless function and a sequence to determine the _n_<sup>th</sup> Fibonacci number and to calculate the ratio of this number and its immediate predecessor in the Fibonacci sequence.

-1. Our first action will return the _n_<sup>th</sup> Fibonacci number and its immediate predecessor.
-For this, go to your [toolchain](https://cloud.ibm.com/devops/toolchains) in IBM Cloud and open the Orion Web IDE.
-Then browse in the 'go-serverless-with-java' repo to the Java source code location (1) and right-click to create a new file (2).
+1. Our first function will return the _n_<sup>th</sup> Fibonacci number and its immediate predecessor.
+For this, go to your [toolchain](https://cloud.ibm.com/devops/toolchains) in IBM Cloud and open the **Orion Web IDE**.
+Then browse in the **go-serverless-with-java** repo to the Java source code location (1) and right-click to create a new file (2).
 Name this file `FibonacciNumber.java`.

 	![](./images/create-action-webide.png)